geekdojo/geekdojo-com/dojo/contributing/contribute-content.md

 In parallel to the above engagement request, the [Working Locally](working-locally.md) guide will help the user setup their workstation for rapid content development.

-**Again, thank YOU for your willingness to contribute to our development community!**
+**Again, thank YOU for your willingness to contribute to our community!**